 The Ram Air Inlet option (Code 611) eliminated the standard Firebird required hoods earmarked for Ram Air to NOT have holes punched for the emblems.

 The standard Firebird 400, and the Firebird Ram Air (later called 400 H.O.) had closed hood scoops, and a pair of die-cast "400" emblems.
-The

 The engine was equipped with a single snorkel enclosed air cleaner, with a chrome lid.
-The Firebird 400 model was very similar to the GTO the Firebird 400 option contained special emblems, dual exhaust, Turbo 400 transmission (on automatic equipped cars), chrome rocker arm covers,
+The Firebird 400 model was very similar to the GTO option, where the Firebird 400 option contained special emblems, dual exhaust, Turbo 400 transmission (on automatic equipped cars), chrome rocker arm covers,